-Gross margin percentage for the year was 21.5%, compared to 14.8% for the previous year.
-Depreciation expense totaling \$40.6 million is included in direct costs for the current year, versus \$37.1 million in the previous year.
-Adjusted gross margin, which excludes depreciation expense, was 27.7% for the year, compared to 23.4% for the previous year.
-Contract renewals that covered inflation, and productivity improvements due to enhanced training programs, enabled margins to improve.
-Prior year margins were impacted by ramp-up costs due to rapid growth.
+Gross margin percentage for the year was 24.0%, compared to 21.5% for the previous year.
+Depreciation expense totaling \$43.7 million is included in direct costs for the current year, versus \$40.6 million in the prior year.
+Adjusted gross margin, which excludes depreciation expense, was 30.0% for the year, compared to 27.7% for the prior year.
+This growth was driven by enhanced productivity and price adjustments, which have more than offset inflation pressures.